 Today, the influence of Louisiana Creole is extremely limited, with fewer than 10,000 speakers.

-The key difference between these two is Louisiana French is a French dialect.
+The key difference between these two is the fact that Louisiana French is a French dialect.

 Like Haitian Creole, Louisiana Creole is a separate language with French components.